openshift/training/beta-4-setup.md

     service router (172.30.17.129:80 -> 80)
       router deploys registry.access.redhat.com/openshift3_beta/ose-haproxy-router
-        #2 deployed 8 minutes ago
         #1 deployed 7 minutes ago

 The project we have been working in when using the `root` user is called "default".
 This is a special project that always exists (you can delete it, but OpenShift will re-create it) and that the administrative user uses by default.
 One interesting feature of `osc status` is that it lists recent deployments.
-When we created the router and adjusted it, that adjustment resulted in a second deployment.
+When we created the router and registry, each created one deployment.
 We will talk more about deployments when we get into builds.

-Anyway, ultimately you will have a Docker registry that is being hosted by OpenShift and that is running on one of your nodes.
+Anyway, ultimately you will have a Docker registry that is being hosted by OpenShift and that is running on the master (because we specified "region=infra" as the registry's node selector).

 To quickly test your Docker registry, you can do the following: